an-death/flask-rest-experemental/README.md

 # flask-rest-experemental
-trying to write rest-api om flask
+trying to write rest-api om flask with python 3.6

 books: